 I have 10 blocks in my subdivision.
 Six months prior to my ideal party date I started walking the streets and knocking on every single door.
-I would introduce myself and told people me idea.
-I was also looking for 1 person from every block to contact to help us plan the party and this would ensure that each street could get a block watch sign.
+I would introduce myself and told people my idea and that I was looking for 1 person from every block to be my contact.
+This person would help us plan the party and this would ensure that each street could get a block watch sign.

 I found another neighbor that was passionate about it too, and she jumped on board and started knocking doors as well.